November 20th, 2020

 How to add alternate contact information to your phone’s home screen

-The simplest way to do this is to place a text label on any photo in your device’s gallery using the photo edit features and include an alternate phone number or email address (you can also use a photo editing app like Snapseed).
-Then, set that image as the wallpaper on your lock screen.
+The easiest way to do this is to place a text label on any photo in your device's gallery using the photo edit features and include an alternate phone number or email address (you can also use a photo editing app like Snapseed®).
+Then set that image as the wallpaper on your Lock screen.

-- In Android, pick the photo from your gallery.
-Click the three dots in the top right corner of the image and select “Set as wallpaper” and choose lock screen.
+• In Android™, pick the photo from your gallery.
+Tap the three vertical dots in the top-right corner of the image and select Use as > Photos Wallpaper.
+Then tap the checkmark in the bottom-right corner, then tap Lock Screen.

-Alternately, Android also has a built-in feature for adding a lock screen message.
+Android also has a built-in feature for adding a Lock screen message.

-How to add a lock screen message on Android:
+How to add a lock screen message on a Samsung Galaxy phone

-- Enter desired alternate contact info, such as a phone number or email address.
-Then, click Done.
+4. Enter your desired alternate contact info, such as a phone number or email address.
+Then click Done

-Other ways to help your phone find its way home
+Other ways to help your lost phone find its way home

 Many people assume this is automatically activated with every phone, but it needs to be manually turned on in your phone settings.